Who is Godzilla? And How to Draw Godzilla

 More than any other version of Godzilla, Legendary has a box-like head.
 This is to the benefit of anyone drawing him.
 If you can draw a cube, you can draw Godzilla’s head.
 Since the head is relatively small on the body, so are his features.
 For example, his teeth are relatively tiny.
 The top row sticks out of the mouth when the mouth is at rest.

 Something unique to this Godzilla is that this Godzilla has gils on the side of his neck to breathe underwater.
 This version of Godzilla spends a large amount of time underneath water.
 It was highlighted when he first encountered King Kong in the 2021 movie.
 He was able to survive underwater, while King Kong was gasping for air.
+If you look at the way Godzilla swims, his motion is very similar to a crocodile’s swim.
+The smooth swimming motion gives Godzilla speed in the water, like no other Godzilla before him.

 His facial expressions are relatively limited.
 While King Kong has a series of different expressions, because he has pliable lips, Godzilla’s range of emotion is much lower.
 Since Godzilla has no lips he emotes with his eyes.
 The most expressive this Godzilla has looked, was a very creepy smile he made throughout ‘Godzilla vs Kong”.
 The expression was made by lowering the front position of his snout and scrunching the skin around the lower section of his eyes.
 There hasn’t been much place for him to emote in the movies he has appeared in.
 The drama and story were centered around King Kong.
 Maybe in a future movie, Godzilla will have more reasons to emote.